-The end of 2017 was marked by a challenging project after Polish pharmaceutical leader Polpharma approached us at Fontfabric Foundry as part of their go-to-market strategy.
+The end of 2017 was marked by a challenging project after Polish pharmaceutical leader Polpharma approached us at Fontfabric as part of their go-to-market strategy.
 With over 85 years of rapid development and around 7500 employees worldwide, Polpharma Group was on the verge of yet another accomplishment on an international level.

 Operating with a vast network of over 60 countries, including the highly developed markets of the United States, Japan, and Korea, Polpharma has developed a strong corporate identity to match their achievements and future business growth milestones.

 After the team of Polpharma contacted us organically, it became apparent that the company had already chosen our bestseller Panton Bold, part of the Panton type system, as their corporate typography of choice to complement their business visual language and was now looking towards an extensive localization for their packaging.

 One Panton to Match a Rich Linguistic Palette